 But sending a marketing email is not the same as sending an email to a co-worker or loved one.
-It takes a little time and skill to put together an impactful message and attractive design.
+It takes a little time and skill to put together an impactful messaging and attractive design.
+Moreover, even before you create your email templates, ensure that your landing page will do its job of converting visitors into leads.
 If you don’t have the resources in-house to create effective email marketing, consider working with an agency for email marketing or an email newsletter service.

 Pay-per-click or PPC ads are another great example of a marketing tactic that can help your business boost visibility online.
 PPC ads are ads that appear on the top of the search engine results page.
 When you create these ads through Google Ads, you bid on certain keywords that are relevant to your content.
 When a consumer searches for these keywords on Google, they will see your ad at the top of the page.

 Though SEO is an important part of your marketing strategy, PPC ads can also help improve your search efforts.

 The greatest benefit of PPC ads is that they help improve your visibility on the search engines.
 Most consumers don’t scroll past the first page of the search engine results.
 And many of those search engine users stay within the top few results.
 PPC ads appear at the top of the search engine results page, ensuring that search engine users see your company’s ad before they look at anything else.